-Examining and moderating is rewarding, unique and interesting and can also be undertaken alongside your existing role.
+Examining and moderating is a rewarding and interesting experience that can also be undertaken alongside your existing role.
 There are a range of other benefits which are summarised below:

 Enhance your subject knowledge

-As an Examiner or Moderator, you will gain an invaluable insight into the assessment process at WJEC, enhance you skill set and also, increase the understanding of your subject.
-All of which can enhance your teaching.
+As an Examiner or Moderator, you will gain invaluable insight into the assessment process at WJEC.
+You will have the opportunity to enhance your skill set and increase your understanding of your subject, all of which can inform your teaching.

 Once you are an experienced Examiner or Moderator, there are opportunities available to progress to a senior role such as Team Leader or Principal Examiner / Moderator.
 More senior roles involve working at the very heart of your subject and undertaking tasks such as writing question papers and mark schemes, working as part of a specialist team to develop new specifications or managing a team of subject specialists.

 Network with other teachers and experienced professionals